soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 <img src="images/cat.png">
 ```

 We could make the cat disappear by using `fadeOut`.
-This function also accepts a parameter of the amount of time in milliseconds for the item to fade:
+This method also accepts a parameter of the amount of time in milliseconds for the item to fade:

 ```js
 $('img').fadeOut(6000);